Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Harvard University

-Harvard prohibits unauthorized drone operations on all university property across its Cambridge and Boston campuses.
-Flights require advance approval from Harvard University Police Department (HUPD) and the Office of Environmental Health & Safety.
-Multiple campuses (Cambridge, Allston, Longwood Medical Area) each have distinct considerations.
+Harvard prohibits unauthorized drone operations on all university property.
+All flights require approval from the Harvard University Police Department and Environmental Health & Safety.

-YesHarvard University Police Department / Office of Environmental Health & Safety — ehs.harvard.edu
+YesHarvard University Police Department / Environmental Health & Safety

 Boston College